FAQ: Frequently Asked Questions

 Q2: What if my child is older than PreK and he/she does not meet all the conditions in Q1 (a) through (d) above, does it mean he/she isn't ready to begin lessons with you?

 A: Not necessarily.
-Older children usually have more knowledge and school experiences that I can keep most of them engaged in lessons.
+Older children usually have more knowledge and school experiences that I can keep many of them engaged in lessons.

 Q3: What brand or model of instrument should I buy?
 I don't want to buy one until I know my child will stick to lessons.